-Continue learning about the history of Pride and LGBTQ2SIA+ experiences in our collections through LGBT Life and Sex and Sexuality: Sixteenth to Twentieth Centuries, featured in a Collections Highlight from 2019.
-And don’t forget to check out local Pride events hosted by the Guelph Pride Festival, who will be hosting the first ever Virtual Pride.
+Continue learning about the history of Pride and LGBTQ2SIA+ experiences in our collections through LGBT+ Source and Sex and Sexuality: Sixteenth to Twentieth Centuries, featured in a Collections Highlight from 2019.
+And don’t forget to check out local Pride events hosted by the Guelph Pride Festival each June.

 Email us at email@example.com.